Thelymitra simulata

-Thelymitra simulata, commonly called the collared sun orchid, is a species of orchid that is endemic to south-eastern Australia.
+Thelymitra simulata, commonly called collared sun orchid, is a species of orchid that is endemic to south-eastern Australia.
 It has a single fleshy, channelled leaf and up to six blue flowers with small darker spots.
 It grows in higher altitudes places part and the flowers have a purple lobe with a yellow tip on top of the anther.

 Description

 Thelymitra simulata is a tuberous, perennial herb with a single fleshy, channelled, linear to lance-shaped leaf 100-150 mm long and 2-3 mm wide with a reddish base.
 Up to six blue flowers with darker spots, 20-25 mm wide are arranged on a flowering stem 200-560 mm tall.
 The sepals and petals are 10-13 mm long and 7-8 mm wide.
 The column is bluish white, 6-7 mm long and 3-4 mm wide.
 The lobe on the top of the anther is brownish purple with a yellow tip and small teeth.
 The side lobes have mop-like tufts of white hairs.
 Flowering occurs in December and January but the flowers are self-pollinated and only open on hot days.